Git-North/mc-mods-update/readme.md

---if you are the server owner-- inside path.cmd you will see a link, somewhere in the link there is "CHANGE/THIS" you need to change that with your repo: for example https://github.com/R2Northstar/Northstar would be R2Northstar/Northstar
+--if you are the server owner-- inside path.cmd you will see a link, somewhere in the link there is "CHANGE/THIS" you need to change that with your repo: for example https://github.com/Git-North/mc-mods-update be Git-North/mc-mods-update

 to edit cmd/bat files you can: